cs481-ekh/s24-meshers/README.md

 The MGM method offers a powerful approach to solve and precondition linear systems resulting from meshfree discretizations of elliptic equations.
 It encompasses algorithms for both 2D surfaces embedded in 3D space and 2D/3D Euclidean domains with boundaries.
 This Python implementation extends the capabilities of the original MGM method for 2D surfaces, allowing users to leverage its functionality within the Python ecosystem.
+For quick reference on the current features and limitations of pyMGM, please see the [Quick Reference](#quick-reference) section below.

 ## Features
 - Current package structure designed for easy installation for testing purposes, compatible with PyPI test environment.